rohitbirdawade007/diet-recommendation-system/README.md

 MIT License — free to use for educational and personal projects.

 ---
-Made with ❤️ and 🌿 by Rohit Birdawade
+Made with by Rohit Birdawade